 If you’re like me and tend to hang out in child’s pose when it’s time for handstands, make it your goal to nail handstands (or any other covetable pose) this year.
-Not only will you need lots of practice (i.e. active time), but you’ll feel so good about yourself and your body when you accomplish it.
+Not only will you need lots of practice (i.e. active time), but you’ll fuel self-confidence and feel so good about yourself when you accomplish it.
 The determination needed to overcome whatever’s holding you back (Self-doubt?
 The fear of feeling ridiculous?) will benefit every other area of your life as well.

 4. Take fewer sick days.